lonycell/grafana.v7/docs/sources/features/datasources/mssql.md

 Name | Description
 ------------ | -------------
 time | The name of the date/time field.
 Could be a column with a native SQL date/time data type or epoch value. timeend | Optional name of the end date/time field.
 Could be a column with a native SQL date/time data type or epoch value.
-(Grafana v6.6+) text | Event description field. tags | Optional field name to use for event tags as a comma separated string.
+(ThingSPIN v6.6+) text | Event description field. tags | Optional field name to use for event tags as a comma separated string.